Listen on YouTube: https://youtu.be/qTVqkrXs9fg

-Welcome to the QB Chronicles, an SMU football podcast with Garrett Gilbert and Kyle Padrone.
+Welcome to The QB Chronicles, an SMU football podcast with Garrett Gilbert and Kyle Padrone.
 Join former SMU quarterbacks Garrett and Kyle as they break down each week’s game, offering insights from their own experiences on the field.
-We’ll also feature special episodes with past and present SMU players, sharing their stories and perspectives.
+We’ll also bring you special episodes featuring past and present SMU players sharing their stories and perspectives.
 Whether you’re a diehard Mustang fan or just love football, this podcast is your go-to source for all things SMU football.
 Pony up!

 Garrett: